aksommerville/spellingbee/README.md

 - [ ] Modifying tool doesn't force a rebuild of custom resources.
 - [x] Make a group for "turn to face hero" and remove that logic from the sprite controllers, a bunch of them do it.
 - [x] Does Mystery Monster log correctly when it wins? ...it logs with its true name, the only time you get to see that.
+- [ ] 2p: Choose an avatar and background.

 ## Dictionary Notes